salmanamir95/FYP/README.md

 ## Project Structure

-The codebase is organized into the following main directories:
+The codebase is organized into the following directories:

-*   `Blockchain/`: Contains the logic for the Public Key Certificate chain.
+*   `Blockchain/`: Contains the implementation for the `PKCertChain` and `RouteLogChain`.
-*   `Consensus/`: Houses the consensus algorithm for agreeing on the state of the blockchain.
+*   `Consensus/`: Houses the consensus algorithms (PoW, Quorum).
-*   `Security/`: Contains cryptographic helper functions (wrapping OpenSSL).
+*   `Security/`: Contains cryptographic helpers (wrapping OpenSSL for Ed25519, etc.).
-*   `Helper/`: General-purpose utility code and data structures.
+*   `Helper/`: General-purpose utilities and data structures.
+*   `Docs/`: Contains all project documentation, including the API reference, architecture, and guides.
+*   `F25_079/`: Contains the LaTeX source for the academic research paper.

 ## Contributing